 - Perfect For: Singles, young professionals, families, retirees

 The Brownsburg suburb is a great place to live in West Indianapolis, with plenty of picturesque Craftsman and Ranch-style homes.
 Residents of Brownsburg with children are able to enroll them in nearby, highly-rated schools like Brownsburg East Middle School, Brownsburg West Middle School, and Brownsburg High School in the Brownsburg School District.
 There are also plenty of outdoor recreation options at Williams Park, the Watermill Splash Pad, and Arbuckle Acres Park.
-Along with outdoor activities, residents of Brownsburg can participate in community events like Blues in the ‘Burg and Trail & Treat, making this suburb a great choice for those living in Indianapolis!
+Along with outdoor activities, residents of Brownsburg can participate in community events like Blues in the ‘Burg and Movies in the Park, making this suburb a great choice for those living in Indianapolis!

 Things to Do in Brownsburg

-Bowl with family or friends, join a league, or head to The Doghouse bar on the weekends for live music and karaoke at Brownsburg Bowl.
+Bowl with family or friends or join a league at Brownsburg Bowl.
 Book a birthday party, bounce around on the trampolines, or play arcade games at Kid’s Planet.
 Find your next favorite read or attend Thursday Book Club, First Chapter Friday, or Family Movie Night at the Brownsburg Public Library.
 Hit the links or book an event in the Pavilion, The Lounge, or The Upstairs Club Room of the clubhouse at West Chase Golf Club.
 Settle in for a breakfast of Silver Dollar Gourmet Flap Jack’s, Gourmet Fruit & Nut Stuffed French Toast, or Kajafa Cherry Crepes at Flap Jacks Pancake House.
 Order the Boom Bang Shrimp, Black and Blue Burger, or Baked Penne Pasta at Green Street Pub and Eatery.
 Sample Filet Medallions with Garlic Shrimp, the Hoosier Pizza, or Barbeque Meatloaf at Boulder Creek.
 Or snag yourself a Da Fridge Burger, Da Sausage Sandwich, or Wells St Polish Dog after Wednesday Trivia Night at Rush Off Main.